Build and publish a Flutter-based app for the App Store and Google Play — updated for 2026 with current tooling, shortcuts, and Flutter 3.44 features.

 ),

 You can use any of the icons provided by MDC-Flutter.
-Theres a helpful list of them here, and they also appear in Android Studio as you type Icons.
+There's a searchable list at fonts.google.com/icons, and Android Studio will also autocomplete icon names as you type Icons.

 Running Gradle task 'assembleDebug'...
 Done 39.3s